BadiaLab/induction/assets/latex-template/compilation.md

 which are the modern counterparts of pdflatex and bibtex.

-We have included an script that performs the compilation in ltx.
+We have included a script that performs the compilation in ltx.